nichnet/web-developer-assignment/README.md

     - A list with only Titles
     - A list with only Authors

-## Demo Details
+## Hosting Architecture
-Ideal AWS architecture would be as follows:
+I am hosting the demo on AWS.
+An ideal architecture diagram would be as follows:
 ![AWS Architecture](https://github.com/nichnet/web-developer-assignment/blob/main/images/architecture.png)